-In 1881, Melton Constable’s population of 118 people was about to grow, as the arrival of a key Midland and Great Northern Railway station was about to bring a new life to the tiny village.
+In 1881, Melton Constable’s population of 118 people was about to grow, as the arrival of a key railway station was about to bring a new life to the tiny village.

 After the M&GN was bought by the London and North Eastern Railway in 1936, the Melton Constable station began to decline, as the line’s new owners transferred the engineering operations to its own locomotive works in Stratford (Ibid.: 6).
 This put significant strain on Melton Constable’s economy and market, as the town no longer had the ability nor means to repair locomotives.
 It also forced local workers out of the area, as many of the engineers working in the Melton Constable Headquarters were forced to move to Stratford in order to keep their jobs (Anglia Television).
 Despite this setback, the station continued to function as a railway junction but saw a considerable decline in traffic due to the rise of more facilities between M&GN and other Great Eastern lines (Joby 1985: 39).
 Eventually, Melton Constable closed in 1964, five years after most other M&GN lines closures, leaving the village strained and isolated from its neighbouring towns.

 Before the official closure of the line, Anglia Television in 1960 commissioned a report on the impact the closure of the rail lines throughout Norfolk, and in particular, the Melton Constable junction had on the average people in the community.
 Available through the East Anglia Film Archive, the report, “Angle: Railways 1960 Melton Constable, Norfolk,” discusses the changing landscape of rural Norfolk with local railway workers and the effect these changes have on their community, their livelihood and their connection with one another.